-• Ramesh Sharma, Supreme Court on Direct Taxes (2013)

-• Kanga and Palkiwala, The Law and Practice of Income Tax (2012)GST Law and Procedure, Taxman
+- Ramesh Sharma, Supreme Court on Direct Taxes (2013) - Kanga and Palkiwala, The Law and Practice of Income Tax (2012) GST Law and Procedure, Taxman

-CLO Description Bloom's 2 coci puon Taxonomy Level CLO1 State the definition nature and scope; Effect of taxation laws; classification of heads of taxes; interpret 1.
-4. J. T. J important Definitions - Assessment Year, Previous Remembering, Year, Person, Assesse, Income, Estimate the residential \mathcal{C} status and tax liability accordingly; analyze rr J, Constitutional Provisions - Art.
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to state the definition nature and scope; Effect of taxation laws; classification of heads of taxes; interpret important Definitions - Assessment Year, Previous Year, Person, Assessed, Income, Estimate the residential status and tax liability accordingly; analyze Constitutional Provisions - Art.
 265 - 289-special reference to GST and will be able to differentiate between the Capital receipt & Revenue receipt.
-Apply statutory Exemptions while calculating gross total income and taxable income. • CLO2 Remember, interpret and classify income under different 1, 2, 3, 4, 5 CLO2 heads & will be able to calculate and analyze income tax 1, 2, 3, 4, 3 accordingly.
-Remembering, Understanding, Applying, Analyzing, Evaluating CI O2 Illustrate clubbing ofincome from various heads, will CLO3 identify set of losses.
-The students will be able to 1, 2, 3, 4, 5 determine carry forward of losses and examine the Remembering, procedure of Assessment of taxliability.
-The students will be able to explain and define Advance Payment of Understanding, Tax and Deduction of Taxat Source Applying, Analyzing, Evaluating CLO4 Explain and apply the law relatingto income tax authorities.
-1. 4.
-J. T. J The students will be able to remember and interpret tax provisions related to Appeals & Revision their Penalties.
-The students will be able to interpret offences under Remembering, Understanding income tax & prosecution analyze and evaluate Tax \mathcal{C} Planning for Individuals.
-Analyzing
+Apply statutory Exemptions while calculating gross total income and taxable income.
+1, 2, 3, 4, 5 Remembering, Understanding Apply, Evaluate Analyzing CLO2 The students will be able to remember , interpret and classify income under different heads & will be able to calculate and analyze income tax accordingly.
+1, 2, 3, 4, 5 Remembering, Understanding, Applying, Analyzing, Evaluating CLO3 The students will be able to illustrate clubbing of income from various heads, will identify set of losses.
+The students will be able to determine carry forward of losses and examine the procedure of Assessment of tax liability.
+The students will be able to explain and define Advance Payment of Tax and Deduction of Tax at Source 1, 2, 3, 4, 5 Remembering, Understanding, Applying, Analyzing, Evaluating CLO4 The students will be able to explain and apply the law relating to income tax authorities.
+The students will be able to remember and interpret tax provisions related to Appeals & Revision their Penalties.
+The students will be able to interpret offences under income tax & prosecution analyze and evaluate Tax Planning for Individuals.
+1, 2, 3, 4, 5 Remembering, Understanding Apply, Evaluate Analyzing